yochaigal/cairn/barebones/barebones-core-rules.md

 # Barebones Core Rules

+## 1. Player Characters

-## Attributes
+### Attributes

-* Player Characters have three **Attributes**:
+Player Characters (PCs) have three **Attributes**:

 - **Strength (STR)**: Used for saves requiring physical power, like lifting gates, bending bars, resisting poison, etc.
 - **Dexterity (DEX)**: Used for saves requiring poise, speed, reflexes, dodging, climbing, sneaking, balancing, etc.
 - **Willpower (WIL)**: Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, manipulate spells, etc.

-#### Attribute Loss
+### Attribute Loss

 - If a PC takes damage outside of combat, they should instead receive damage to an Attribute, typically STR.
 - If a PC's STR is reduced to 0, they die.
 If their DEX is reduced to 0, they are paralyzed.
 If their WIL is reduced to 0, they are delirious.
 Complete DEX and WIL loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

 > Attributes are not universal descriptors.
-A character with a low STR is not necessarily hopelessly weak; they can still attempt to lift a heavy door or survive a deadly fight—their **risk** is simply higher.
+A character with a low STR is not necessarily hopelessly weak; they can still attempt to lift a heavy door or survive a deadly fight!
+Their risk is simply higher.

+### Hit Protection

+- Hit Protection (HP) reflects a character's ability to avoid damage in combat.
+- This measurement does _not_ indicate a character’s health or fortitude, nor do they lose it for very long.
+See [Healing & Recovery](#healing--recovery).

+### Healing & Recovery

+- Resting for a few moments and having a drink of water restores lost HP but may leave the party exposed.
+Bandages can stabilize a character that has taken critical damage.
+- Attribute loss (see **Critical Damage**) can usually be restored with a week's rest, facilitated by a healer or other appropriate source of expertise.
+- Some healing services are free, while magical or more expedient means of recovery may come at a cost.

+## 2. Saves & Risk

 ## Saves